work-submit/3MTI/README.md

 ## 🚀Inference

+📚 Note:

+1. The proposed framework supports both task-specific and joint training and inference.
-📚 The CFG scale is adjustable, where CFG_scale=1.1 is recommended in this work.
+2. During the inference, the CFG scale is adjustable, where CFG_scale=1.1 is recommended in this work.

-## Joint infrared SR and IVF
+## Mode 1: Joint infrared SR and IVF
 ```bash
 cd 3MTI-extension
 cd src